knative/docs/blog/releases/announcing-knative-v0-17-release.md

 ## Announcing Knative v0.17 Release

 A new version of Knative is now available across multiple components.
+Follow the instructions in the documentation [Installing Knative](https://knative.dev/docs/install/) for the respective component.
-Serving continues their journey with test and benchmark optimizations on the already v1 API version.
+- Serving continues their journey with test and benchmark optimizations on the already v1 API version.
-Eventing now provides ContainerSource and PingSource as v1beta1.
+- Eventing now provides ContainerSource and PingSource as v1beta1.
+- `kn` CLI continues the journey to full Eventing support adding Channel resources.
+- Operator adds support of customized manifests for Knative installation.

 Remember to check the [upgrade docs](https://knative.dev/docs/install/upgrade-installation/) for any concerns applicable to your current version before you upgrade to the latest version.